Gman-Superfly/AKIRA/foundations/parallels/bec_analogy/BEC_CONDENSATION_INFORMATION.md

 │  ───────────                                                           │
-│  The Action Quanta we documented (blobs, edges, corners, etc.)       │ │  are NOT fundamental units.                                           │ │  They are QUASIPARTICLES — collective excitations of the belief      │ │  field on the embedding manifold.                                     │ │                                                                         │ │  ════════════════════════════════════════════════════════════════════  │
+│  The Action Quanta we documented (blobs, edges, corners, etc.)       │ │  are NOT fundamental units.                                           │ │  They are QUASIPARTICLES, collective excitations of the belief       │ │  field on the embedding manifold.                                     │ │                                                                         │ │  ════════════════════════════════════════════════════════════════════  │